silentorb/marloth-story/books/fairytale/part2.md

 He grabbed the book and threw it out the window.

 "We're not here for a bedtime story!
-Somewhere around this place is that relic of power, and I mean to find it!"
+Somewhere around this place is a relic of power, and I mean to find it!"

-<div class="scene-break">* * *</div>
+* * *

-No one noticed the dead governor.
+No one noticed the motionless body of the governer.
 The people were too focused upon the destruction around them, and the zombies were too focused upon causing it.

 Except for one.
-The zombie child with the straggly hair.
-He had thought nothing of the death of the governor, as the two children had taken him outside and stabbed him repeatedly.
+A zombie child with straggly hair.
+He had thought nothing of the governor, as the two children had taken him outside and put him to sleep for good.
 But then something had fallen from the sky and landed next to the body.
-He had been about to continue on his way, trying to find his next victim to play with, when he jolted backward.
+The zombie child had been about to continue on his way, trying to find his next victim to pass the time, when he jolted backward.
 That was odd.
 It grabbed all his attention.
 Not the governor, but the item that had landed beside him.
 There had been something familiar about it.
 Slowly, gears began to turn within his mind.
 An ember